 Classroom based learning is an important part of an undergraduate education.
 However, experiencing the full flavor of scientific and mathematical work requires a different type of environment.
 Independent study research experiences complement regular courses by offering in-depth projects concentrating on one topic.
 Typically students work a full semester or a full summer on one particular project.
 Working closely with a faculty member, the student defines a research project, completes calculations, proofs and experiments, and analyzes the results.
 The project culminates in a written report and oral presentation.
 Many students also present their projects at external meetings, such as regional meetings of the Association of Computing Machinery (ACM), Society of Physics Students (SPS) and the Mathematical Association of America (MAA).
 Click here to see departmental guidelines for independent study projects.
 Students often present posters at meetings.
 Click here to see guidelines for preparing large posters.
 Click here to see examples of past independent studies.

 William Carroll Scholar

 Summer is an ideal time for immersing oneself in an independent study project.
 Many Roanoke graduates report their summer research experiences to be among the most memorable experiences of their undergraduate careers.
 To support the MCSP Department's summer research program, donors have given money to the William Carroll Fund, which is used solely for the purpose of providing stipends to summer research students in the MCSP Department.
 This support allows several students each summer to concentrate full time effort on their independent study projects.
-Guidelines for William Carroll scholarships can be found here.
+Click here for Guidelines for William Carroll scholarships and click here for examples of summer research.

 Additional funding exists for students pursuing independent study projects.
 Certain research projects have external funding specific to that project.
 Those external grants cover both research expenses and student stipends.